anonymous123-code/potion-mod/README.md

 temporary name

 aims to add turing complete potions to minecraft
+I thhink with increment this is turing complete

 Using the brewing stand, one can brew so-called primitive potions.
 These have a low concentration of the elements.